Grand Island, Nebraska

 Grand Island is a city in and the county seat of Hall County, Nebraska, United States.
-The population was 53,131 at the 2020 census.

-Grand Island is the principal city of the Grand Island metropolitan area, which consists of Hall, Merrick, Howard and Hamilton counties.
+The population was 53,131 at the 2020 census, making it the 4th most populous city in Nebraska.
+Grand Island is the principal city of the Grand Island metropolitan area, which consists of Hall, Merrick, and Howard counties.
 The Grand Island metropolitan area has an official population of 83,472 residents.

 Grand Island has been given the All-America City Award four times (1955, 1967, 1981, and 1982) by the National Civic League.

 Grand Island is home to the Nebraska Law Enforcement Training Center, which is the sole agency responsible for training law enforcement officers throughout the state, as well as the home of the Southern Power District serving southern Nebraska.
+Ammunition manufacturer Hornady is also located there.

 History

+19th century

 In 1857, 35 German settlers left Davenport, Iowa, and headed west to Nebraska to start a new settlement on an island known by French traders as La Grande Isle, which was formed by the Wood River and the Platte River.
 The settlers reached their destination on July 4, 1857, and by September had built housing using local timber.
 They set up farms but initially had no market to sell their goods until a market opened at Fort Kearny.
 When the Pike's Peak Gold Rush began, Grand Island was the last place travelers could obtain supplies before they crossed the plains.

 Surveyors from the Union Pacific Railroad (UP) laid out a town called Grand Island Station and many settlers living on Grand Island moved to the new town, located slightly inland from the island.
 In 1868 the railroad reached the area, bringing increased trade and business.
 Grand Island became the end of the east division of the railroad and UP built service facilities for their locomotives in the town as well as an elegant hotel for passengers providing a boost for the local economy.
 The cost of the railroad coming into town was the denudement of most of the hardwood trees on the island for use as ties for the railroad.
-By 1870, 1,057 people lived in the town and in 1872 the town was incorporated as Grand Island.
+By 1870, 1,057 people lived in the town, and in 1872 the town was incorporated as Grand Island.

 In about 1890, sugar beets were introduced as a crop in Nebraska.
 The first sugar beet processing factory in the United States was built in the southwest part of Grand Island.
+By 1900, it was the state's third largest city.

+20th century

+Throughout the 20th century, Grand Island experienced steady growth due to its strategic location along the railroad.
+The city remained Nebraska's third largest city throughout the entire century, before being surpassed by Bellevue in 2000.

+21st century

+Grand Island has experienced a number of revitalization efforts in the 21st century.
+These include several expansions to the city's airport, as well as the relocation of the Nebraska State Fair to Grand Island.